Date of Award

 This study examines in depth not only the emotional labor dancers put into maintaining relationships with regulars, but also the work that goes into dancers’ accounts of these relationships.
 Rather than taking at face value explanations in which dancers reduce their feelings about regulars (‘I only think of him as a friend’) or their motives for dancing and the emotional labor that accompanies it (‘I only do this for the money’), it shed light on the nuances of the emotional management involved in and reasons for producing these downplayed responses.
 This study responded to the following inquiries: (1) To what extent do dancers experience and/or desire being ‘authentic’ with regular customers?
 (2) Do exotic dancers experience complex emotions as they engage in relationships with regular customers?
 (3) How do dancers manage their emotions as they navigate and sustain (cultivate) relationships with regular clients?
 (4) ‘What is the role of dancer’s emotions as they navigate interactions with their regulars?

 Dahl, Rose, "Sticking to Your Moral Guns: Cultivating Intimacy and Constructing Codes of Conduct in Relationships Between Exotic Dancers and Their Regular Customers" (2013).
-Social Sciences.
-Paper 19.
+Social Sciences Capstone Projects.
+19.